appgurueu/FREE6/Readme.md

 ## Hosting

 FREE6 requires a running Redis server.
-Run FREE6 using `java <path_to_main_class> <path_to_conf>`.
+Run FREE6 using `java -jar <path_to_jar> <path_to_conf>`.
+You might have to `cd` into the JAR's directory.
+The JAR can be found in `build/libs/FREE6.jar`.
+Make sure you have Java 11 installed.
+It is, however, recommended to start & build FREE6 yourself using Gradle & Apache NetBeans.
 For an example conf file, see `/conf/example.conf`.
-Note that it is recommended to start Redis yourself and to take additional security measures.
+Note that it is recommended to start Redis yourself and that you should take additional security measures.

 ## Help